hikogui/hikogui/docs/main_page.md

 the texture atlas a glyph needs to be added only once to be usable for displaying at any size.

-Due to the shader having to perform subpixel-compositing, it is not able to correctly draw overlapping glyphs.
-Since the shader will always revert to the background drawn by the previous sub-pass.

 Performance
 -----------